United States Army Signal Corps: Early history

 While serving as a medical officer in Texas in 1856, Albert James Myer proposed that the Army use his visual communications system, called aerial telegraphy (or "wig-wag").
-When the Army adopted his system on 21 June 1860, the Signal Corps was born with Myer as the first and only Signal Officer.
+When the Army adopted his system on 21 June 1860, the Signal Corps was born, with Myer as the first and only Signal Officer.

-Major Myer first used his visual signaling system on active service in New Mexico during the early 1860s Navajo expedition.
-Using flags for daytime signaling and a torch at night, wigwag was tested in Civil War combat in June 1861 to direct the fire of a harbor battery at Fort Wool against the Confederate positions opposite Fort Monroe.
-For nearly three years, Myer was forced to rely on detailed personnel, although he envisioned a separate, trained professional military signal service.
+Major Myer first used his visual signalling system on active service in New Mexico during the early 1860s Navajo expedition.
+Using flags for daytime signalling and a torch at night, wigwag was tested in Civil War combat in June 1861 to direct the fire of a harbor battery at Fort Wool against the Confederate positions opposite Fort Monroe.
+For nearly three years, Myer relied upon detailed personnel, although he envisioned a separate, trained professional military signal service.

 Myer's vision came true on 3 March 1863, when Congress authorized a regular Signal Corps for the duration of the war.
 Some 2,900 officers and enlisted men served, although not at any single time, in the Civil War Signal Corps.

 Myer's Civil War innovations included an unsuccessful balloon experiment at First Bull Run, and, in response to McClellan's desire for a Signal Corps field telegraph train, an electric telegraph in the form of the Beardslee magnetoelectric telegraph machine.
 Even in the Civil War, the wigwag system, restricted to line-of-sight communications, was waning in the face of the electric telegraph.

 Initially, Myer used his office downtown in Washington, D.C. to house the Signal Corps School.
 When it was found to need additional space, he sought out other locations.
 First came Fort Greble, one of the Defenses of Washington during the Civil War, and when that proved inadequate, Myer chose Fort Whipple, on Arlington Heights overlooking the national capital.
-The size and location were outstanding.
 The school remained there for over 20 years and ultimately was renamed Fort Myer.

 Signal Corps detachments participated in campaigns fighting Native Americans in the west, such as the Powder River Expedition of 1865.